zwang123/face-detector/README.md

 images
 * Random scenery pictures were used to train non-face images
 * An independent [LHI-Animal-Faces](http://www.stat.ucla.edu/~zzsi/HiT/exp5.html) dataset was used as part of the test set
+* Animal faces are added to the validation set to see if the trained model misclassify them as human faces
 * In the test set, non-face images are more than images with faces to simulate a actual picture where most of the windows do no contain a face